brettz9/pegjs/README.md

     $ pegjs arithmetics.pegjs

-This writes parser source code into a file with the same name as the grammar file but with “.js” extension.
+This writes parser source code into a file with the same name as the grammar file but with a “.js” extension.
 You can also specify the output file explicitly:

     $ pegjs arithmetics.pegjs arithmetics-parser.js

-If you omit both input and ouptut file, standard input and output are used.
+If you omit both input and output files, standard input and output will be used.

 By default, the parser object is assigned to `module.exports`, which makes the output a Node.js module.
 You can assign it to another variable by passing a variable name using the `-e`/`--export-var` option.
-This may be helpful if you want to use the parser in browser environment.
+This may be helpful if you want to use the parser in a browser environment.

 You can tweak the generated parser with several options: